tulamelkii/otus/README.md

 4) Tun less retry 206 < 355

-but if we comapre interval tap take the test 40.4 and tun 40.8 and if we try simmillar interval, this is values may be was idential
+5) but if we comapre interval tap take the test 40.4 and tun 40.8 and if we try simmillar interval, this is values may be was idential

-but it is to diferent metod work for vpn

 -TUN devices work at the IP level and they operate with Layer 3 packets (IP packets).